How to Set Equal Column Height in Elementor for FREE (All Widgets)

 Fixing Equal Height for Elementor Process Steps

-For this, we’ll use the Process/Steps widget of The Plus Addons for Elementor.
+For this, we will use the Process/Steps widget of The Plus Addons for Elementor.

 Steps demo

-Here in the example, we can see 3 steps with different heights, since it is a single widget and everything is inside we can select the widget itself and go to Advanced > Plus Extras : Equal Height > Equal Height and turn on the toggle.
+In the example, 3 steps have different heights.
+Since everything is inside a single widget, select the widget itself and go to Advanced > Plus Extras : Equal Height > Equal Height and toggle it on.

-From the Mode Based on dropdown choose Div Level and open the Inspect Element tool of your browser from the frontend.
+From the Mode Based on dropdown choose Div Level and open the Inspect Element tool in your browser.

 Steps demo inspect

-Now we’ll move up to count the number of parent divs till elementor-widget-container.
+Move upward to count the number of parent divs until elementor-widget-container.

 Steps demo nested level

-It is 3 levels up so in the Elementor editor in the Select Nested Level dropdown we’ll select Nested Level 3.
+It is 3 levels up, so in the Select Nested Level dropdown select Nested Level 3.

-Now for Select Sub Nested Level we have to select the parent container of tp-ps-right-content and go downwards.
+For Select Sub Nested Level, select the parent container of tp-ps-right-content and count downward.

 Steps demo sub nested level

-It is 2 levels down so in the Select Sub Nested Level dropdown select Level 2.
-Now the settings should look something like this and this will make all the steps have equal height.
+It is 2 levels down, so in the Select Sub Nested Level dropdown select Level 2.
+The settings should look like this, and all steps will now have equal height.

 Steps demo settings